cw417/Point-of-Sale/OUTLINE.md

 - POS
     - Interface with dictionary
     - Add items
-    - Return total w/ & w/o tax
+    - Return totals
     - Log sales
-    - Daily, monthly, yearly totals
+    - Data breakdown
     - Use pandas for CSV to log data
 - GUI
     - Similar to Vend